 On June 29, 2023, the Company terminated all interest rate swaps and collars attributable to the Term Loan and recognized a gain on derivatives and received cash of \$25.8 million during the period ended June 30, 2023 (the "Term Loan Derivative Settlement").
 On July 3, 2023, in connection with the IPO, the Company used the net proceeds from the IPO, together with the proceeds resulting from the Term Loan Derivative Settlement and borrowings under the ABL Facility, to repay \$300 million of borrowings outstanding under the Term Loan.
 Additionally, a subsidiary of Kodiak entered into a Novation, Assignment, and Assumption Agreement ("Novation Agreement") with Kodiak Holdings, pursuant to which all of the Company's remaining obligations under the Term Loan were assumed by Kodiak Holdings, and the Company's obligations thereunder were terminated.
 The Company is no longer a borrower or guarantor under, nor otherwise obligated with respect to the debt outstanding under the Term Loan.
-As part of the \$300 million repayment of the Term Loan novated under the Novation Agreement of \$2.4 million were recorded to loss on extinguishment for the year ended December 31, 2023.
+As part of the \$300 million repayment of the Term Loan, unamortized debt issuance costs of \$4.4 million and fees of \$2.4 million were recorded to loss on extinguishment for the year ended December 31, 2023.
 The carrying value of the Term Loan novated under the Novation Agreement of \$689.8 million (comprised of \$700.0 million of principal balance less \$10.2 million of unamortized debt issuance costs) was considered an equity transaction with the Parent and recorded to additional paid-in capital in the statement of stockholder's equity.

-As of December 31, 2023, the scheduled maturities, without consideration of potential mandatory prepayments, of the long-term debt were as follows (n thousands):
+As of December 31, 2023, the scheduled maturities, without consideration of potential mandatory prepayments, of the long-term debt were as follows (in thousands):

-Amount
+A Amount

-Years ended December 31,
+Years ended December 31, ,

 2024 \$

-2025 -
+2025

 2026

-2027 -
+2027

 2028 1,830,346

 Thereafter

 Total \$ 1,830,346